Skip to content

 Methodological pre-briefing

 Confidential pre-briefing on research scope, civil-liberties architecture, and the methodological approach foreseen.
+This is also where the scope of a Data Protection Impact Assessment (DPIA) is set.
 NDA where needed.

 3. 03